Onyx the Fortuitous and the Talisman of Souls: Background and production

 In the years prior to production, filmmaker Andrew Bowser had published several short videos on YouTube in which he portrayed a nerd or geek who was randomly interviewed.
 Viewers sometimes initially assumed that these were real interviews, as the videos were also composed of scenes taken from real reports.
 The comedy videos were each viewed several million times.
 At the end of 2020, Bowser launched a crowdfunding campaign on Kickstarter to realize his idea for a feature film about the character he had developed and played over the years in the short YouTube videos.
 The pre-financing for the film production was successful; approximately 7,500 backers donated 610,000 US dollars.

 The independent film was largely shot in Lenox, Massachusetts, at the Ventfort Hall Mansion and Gilded Age Museum.

 According to Bowser and several actors involved in the film, Onyx the Fortuitous and the Talisman of Souls was inspired by comedy horror films released in the 1980s and 1990s.
 Bowser stated that the film has a strong connection to Fright Night and Gremlins in particular.
 Other sources of inspiration included the films Pee-Wee's Big Adventure, Beetlejuice, Ghostbusters, and Ernest Scared Stupid.

 Release, sales and reception

 The film premiered at the 2023 Sundance Film Festival in January 2023.
 The film was briefly shown in select theaters in the United States and grossed approximately $182,000.

 Rotten Tomatoes gives the film a rating of 66% based on 38 reviews.
-In contrast, more than 250 online reviewers gave the film an average rating of 96/100.